solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 - State Compression lowers the amount of data you have to store onchain using Merkle trees.
 - A Merkle tree compresses data by hashing pairs of data repeatedly until a single root hash is produced.
-It's this root hash that's then stored onchain.
+This root hash is then stored onchain.
 - Each leaf on a Merkle tree is a hash of that leaf's data. -A concurrent Merkle tree is a specialized version of a Merkle tree.
 Unlike a standard Merkle tree, it allows multiple updates simultaneously without affecting transaction